DazingPluto/Space-Flyer/README.md

 Learning how to be confident with classes was also very hard, because my first version used div and not canvas, which involves a completely different process.

+Restart is still a huge blocker, the restart effect my spawn time of all my enemies by speeding it up to a un-realistic amount.

 luckily i had friends like Cam, to help me find motivation to de-bugg my code :).

 ----------Thats All Folks!------------------------